In the Homeland it was different

-Georgios Manos, Agronomist, retired bank clerk
+George Manos, Agronomist, retired banker

-The sense of the great emptiness they left behind prompted me to record their lives “at home”.
-I started with the sounds I’ve had since I was a kid.
-Then, I gathered live testimonials with a tape recorder.
-I’ve also looked in newspapers, magazines and historical aids.
-From the material I gathered, two books emerged, two different stories of refugees.
-The title of the first “LEAP YEARS AND ENRAGED MONTHS” is taken from the song of the Dead Brother, while the title of the second “IT WAS DIFFERENT BACK HOME.
-MEMORIES OF THE EAST 1870-1924” is the last phrase of all the refugees’ narratives: “everything was different back home”.
+The sense of the great void they felt when they left prompted me to document their lives “at home”.
+I started from the sounds I had as a child.
+Then with a tape recorder I collected live testimonies.
+I also searched newspapers, magazines and historical aids.
+From the material I gathered, two books emerged, two different refugee stories.
+The title of the first one, “LEAP TIMES AND FURIOUS MONTHS “, is taken from the song of the Dead Brother, while the title of the second one, “IN THE HOMELAND IT WAS DIFFERENT.
+MEMORIES OF THE EAST 1870-1924”, is the last sentence of all the refugee narratives: “In the homeland everything was different”.

-– Maria Kazantzidou, historian of HARH.
+– Maria Kazantzidou, HARH historian.

 – Stylianos Manologlou, lawyer.

 – Epaminontas Fachantidis, Professor Emeritus of the Aristotle University of Thessaloniki and President of the Association of Pontic Clubs of Thessaloniki.